jpandres/adr-tools2/README.md

         export ADR_TEMPLATE=<path to file>

-4. For further information, use the built in help:
+4. For further information, use the built-in help:

         adr help